Qutbuddin Mubarak Shah: Personal life

 Mubarak Shah was bisexual.
 His harem had a large number of women, many of which accompanied him on his campaigns.
 After killing his brother Khizr Khan, he took the latter's widow Deval into his own harem.
 According to the 16th century historian Firishta, who calls Mubarak Shah "a monster in the shape of man", Mubarak Shah used to parade naked prostitutes on the terraces of his palaces and make them urinate on the nobles entering his court.

 Mubarak Shah also had homosexual relations with two uterine brothers, Hasan (later Khusrau Khan) and Husamuddin (or Hisamuddin).
 According to Amir Khusrau's Tughluq Nama, the two brothers belonged to a Hindu military caste called Baradu.
 They had been captured during Ayn al-Mulk Multani-led 1305 conquest of Malwa.
 They were brought as slaves to Delhi, where they were brought up by Alauddin's naib-i khas-i hajib Malik Shadi.
 The two brothers acted as passive homosexuals only to maintain their status and position.
 Mubarak Shah appointed Husamuddin as the governor of Gujarat, after executing the former governor Malik Dinar Zafar Khan for no apparent reason.
-Husamuddin later became an apostate (from Islam), because of which the amirs of Gujarat arrested him, and sent him to Delhi in chains.
+Husamuddin later became an apostate (from Islam), because of which the umara of Gujarat arrested him, and sent him to Delhi in chains.
 Mubarak Shah merely slapped him, and gave him a high position in the royal court.

 Mubarak Shah preferred Hasan as a partner, but turned to Husamuddin whenever Hasan was not available.
 Their relationship was not a secret, and Mubarak and Hasan used to exchange hugs and kisses in public.
 Mubarak gave Hasan the title Khusrau Khan, several iqta, the army of the deceased Malik Kafur, and the wizarat.
 According to the chronicler Barani, Mubarak became "so enamored by Hasan ... that he did not want to be parted from him for a moment."
 Barani further states that Hasan resented "the way the Sultan forced himself upon him and took advantage of him", and secretly planned revenge against him.
 Mubarak's other subordinates warned him about Khusrau's treacherous plans, but while being sodomized by the Sultan, Khusrau convinced him that the accusers were falsely slandering him.
 Mubarak was ultimately killed by Khusrau Khan's accomplices.